 PHT is a condition of increased BP within the arteries of the lungs.
-Shortness of breath, fatigue, chest pain, palpitation, swelling of legs and ankles, and cyanosis are common symptoms of the PHT.
+Shortness of breath, fatigue, chest pain, palpitation, swelling of legs and ankles, and cyanosis are common symptoms of PHT.
 Actually, it is not a diagnosis itself, instead solely a hemodynamic state characterized by resting mean pulmonary artery pressure of ≥25 mmHg.
-An increase in pulmonary artery systolic pressure, estimated noninvasively by the echocardiography, helps to identify patients with the PHT (19).
+An increase in pulmonary artery systolic pressure, estimated noninvasively by the echocardiography, helps to identify patients with PHT (26).
 The cause is often unknown.
-The underlying mechanism typically involves inflammation and subsequent remodelling of the arteries.
-It probably affects 1% of the world population, and its prevalence may reach 10% above the age of 65 years (20).
-Onset is typically seen between 20 and 60 years of age (21).
-The most common causes are left heart diseases and chronic inflammatory lung pathologies, particularly the COPD in the society (21, 22).
-The cause of PHT in COPD is generally assumed to be hypoxic pulmonary vasoconstriction leading to permanent medial hypertrophy (23).
-But the pulmonary vascular remodeling in COPD may have a much more complex mechanism than just being the medial hypertrophy secondary to the long-lasting hypoxic vasoconstriction alone (23).
-In fact, all layers of the vessel wall appear to be involved with prominent intimal changes (23).
-The specific pathological picture could be explained by the combined effects of hypoxia, prolonged stretching of hyperinflated lungs-induced mechanical stress and inflammatory reaction, and the toxic effects of cigarette smoke (23).
-According to World Health Organization, there are five groups of PHT including pulmonary arterial hypertension, PHT secondary to left heart diseases, PHT secondary to lung diseases, chronic thromboembolic PHT, and PHT with multifactorial mechanisms (21).
-On the other hand, PHT is also a common consequence of the SCD (24).
-The authors detected its prevalence between 20% and 40% in the SCD in the literature (25).
-Whereas we detected the ratio as 12.2% in the present study.
-Although the highly atherosclerotic background of the COPD (26), PHT may actually have a different underlying mechanism in the SCD since 52.8% of the PHT and 78.8% of the COPD cases were males in the present study (p<0.001).
-Additionally, although the higher prevalences of smoking, alcohol, disseminated teeth loss, ileus, cirrhosis, leg ulcers, digital clubbing, CRD, and stroke-like other atherosclerotic events in male gender, the prevalence of PHT was not higher in males with the SCD, significantly (12.6% versus 11.7%, p>0.05).
-Similarly, although the male gender alone is a risk factor for the systemic atherosclerosis, the similar prevalences of PHT in both genders also support its nonatherosclerotic nature.
-As a risk factor for pulmonary thromboembolic events, prevalences of DVT and/or varices and/or telangiectasias were similar in males and females (9.0% versus 6.6%, p>0.05, respectively) parallel to the prevalence of PHT.
-Similarly, the left heart diseases are the other common causes of PHT in society (27), and although the higher prevalence of CHD in males in the present study (18.0% versus 13.2%, p<0.05), PHT was not higher in them again.
-In another definition, the hardened RBC-induced chronic thromboembolism may be the predominant underlying mechanism of PHT in the SCD (28, 29).
+The underlying mechanism typically involves inflammation, fibrosis, and subsequent remodelling of the arteries.
+PHT affects about 1% of the world population, and its prevalence may reach 10% above the age of 65 years (27).
+Onset is typically seen between 20 and 60 years of age (28).
+The most common causes are left heart diseases and chronic inflammatory pathologies of the lung, particularly CHD and COPD (28, 29).
+The cause of PHT in COPD is generally assumed to be hypoxic pulmonary vasoconstriction leading to permanent medial hypertrophy (30).
+But the pulmonary vascular remodeling in the COPD may have a much more complex mechanism than just being the medial hypertrophy secondary to the long-lasting hypoxic vasoconstriction alone (30).
+In fact, all layers of the vessel wall appear to be involved with prominent intimal changes (30).
+The specific pathological picture could be explained by the combined effects of hypoxia, prolonged stretching of hyperinflated lungs-induced mechanical stress and inflammatory reaction, and the toxic effects of cigarette smoke (30).
+According to World Health Organization, there are five groups of PHT including pulmonary arterial hypertension, PHT secondary to left heart diseases, PHT secondary to lung diseases, chronic thromboembolic PHT, and PHT with unknown mechanisms (28).
+On the other hand, PHT is also a common consequence of the SCD (31), and its prevalence was detected between 20% and 40% in the SCD (32), whereas we detected the ratio as 12.2% in the present study.
+Although the higher prevalence of smoking, alcohol, disseminated teeth losses, ileus, cirrhosis, leg ulcers, digital clubbing, CRD, COPD, and stroke-like atherosclerotic events in males, and the male gender alone is a risk factor for the systemic atherosclerosis, the similar prevalence of PHT and ACS in both genders also support their nonatherosclerotic nature in the SCD, here.
+Additionally, as a risk factor for pulmonary thromboembolic events, frequencies of DVT and/or varices and/or telangiectasias were similar in males and females (9.0% versus 6.6%, p>0.05, respectively), parallel to ACS and PHT.
+Similarly, CHD is the other most common cause of PHT in society (33), and although the higher prevalence of CHD in males in the present study (18.0% versus 13.2%, p<0.05), PHT was not higher in them again.
+In another definition, PHT may have a hardened RBCinduced chronic, whereas ACS an acute thromboembolic background in the SCD (34, 35) since the mean age of ACS is much lower (30.3 and 34.0 years, p<0.05), and its mortality is much higher than the PHT (19, 20, 28).